vidrovr-dev/sdk-python/docs/source/feeds.rst

 To create a new schedule, or retrieve scheudle details, for a feed, you can use the vidrovr.resources.feeds.FeedSchedule object:

+.. autofunction:: vidrovr.resources.feeds.FeedSchedule.create

 .. autofunction:: vidrovr.resources.feeds.FeedSchedule.read

-.. autofunction:: vidrovr.resources.feeds.FeedSchedule.update

 Reading feed details
 --------------------